 Flag Football Rules

-Click to read all FLAG FOOTBALL RULE MODIFICATIONS FOR PHASE 3
+Click to read all FLAG FOOTBALL COVID RULE MODIFICATIONS

 1. Pre-Game – Spirit Points, Equipment, Game Time, Defaults, Fields